-Low FODMAP Nasi Goreng – my one-skillet FODMAP-friendly take on a popular Indonesian fried rice dish.
-It’s gluten-free, dairy-free and mostly plant-based with vegan swaps included.
+Low FODMAP Nasi Goreng – a one-skillet FODMAP-friendly take on the popular Indonesian fried rice dish.

 - 3 cups leftover cooked rice

 - 2 tablespoons Kecap Manis (Indonesian sweet soy sauce), reduced-sodium soy sauce, or tamari (for gluten-free)

 - 1 tablespoon brown sugar (omit if using Kecap Manis/sweet soy sauce)

 - 1 tablespoon cooking oil (or more as needed // I use avocado oil)

 - 1 cup thinly sliced Chinese cabbage (aka napa cabbage)